MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

  For more information about how to apply a counting transformation to dataset to use in building a model, see these topics:

 ## Examples

- You can see how this module is used by exploring these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):
+Explore examples of count-based featurization using these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):

--   The [Learning with Counts: Binary Classification](https://gallery.azureml.net/Experiment/Learning-with-Counts-Binary-Classification-2) sample demonstrates how to use the **Learning with Counts** modules to generate features from columns of categorical values for a binary classification model.
+-   The [flight delay prediction](http://go.microsoft.com/fwlink/?LinkId=525277) sample shows how count-based featurization can be useful in a very large dataset.

--   The [Learning with Counts: Multiclass classification with NYC taxi data](https://gallery.azureml.net/Experiment/Learning-with-Counts-Multiclass-classification-with-NYC-taxi-data-2) sample demonstrates how to use the learning with counts modules for performing multiclass classification on the publicly available NYC taxi dataset.
+- [Learning with Counts: Multiclass classification with NYC taxi data](https://gallery.cortanaintelligence.com/Experiment/Learning-with-Counts-Multiclass-classification-with-NYC-taxi-data-2) demonstrates the use of count-based features in a multiclass prediction task.

--   The [Learning with Counts: Binary classification with NYC taxi data](https://gallery.azureml.net/Experiment/Learning-with-Counts-Binary-classification-with-NYC-taxi-data-2) sample demonstrates how to use the learning with counts modules for performing binary classification on the publicly available NYC taxi dataset.
+- The [Learning with Counts: Binary classification with NYC taxi data](https://gallery.cortanaintelligence.com/Experiment/Learning-with-Counts-Binary-classification-with-NYC-taxi-data-2) sample uses count-based features in a binary classification task.

+> [!NOTE]
+>
+> These Gallery experiments were all created using the earlier, and now deprecated, version of the [Learning with Counts](data-transformation-learning-with-counts.md) modules.
+When you open the experiment in Studio, the experiment is automatically upgraded to use the newer modules.

 ##  <a name="ExpectedInputs"></a> Expected Inputs